fayadchowdhury/terraform-tutorial/README.md

 ```

 These are commonly used to pass information to other IAC tools like Ansible or for quick inspection of information from console.

+## State

+Terraform uses state to apply configurations to real-world infrastructure and creates execution plans when drifts arise.
+It is a single source of truth, a blueprint of sorts, and is usually stored in the terraform.tfstate file in the same directory as the configuration file.

+Each resource has an ID that is tracked in the .tfstate file; some metadata specific to the resources are also tracked here.
+This helps Terraform figure out resource dependencies even when they are removed from the configuration file.

+The Terraform state also helps performance in large-scale deployments by caching attributes and referring to changes in those attributes instead of fetching details about every resource provisioned on the platform.
+This is done by passing the -refresh=false flag to the plan, apply and other state-dependent commands.

+It also enables collaboration when people sync to the same terraform.tfstate file stored in an accessible remote store (AWS S3 for example).

+The state file also contains sensitive information which should not be uploaded to Github or other VCS.
+Instead they should be stored on remote state backends (AWS S3, HashiCorp Terraform Cloud etc.)